kutuluk/loglevel-plugin-prefix/README.md

 **This plugin is under active development and should be considered as an unstable.
 No guarantees regarding API stability are made.
 Backward compatibility is guaranteed only by path releases.**

+#### `reg(loglevel)`

+This method must be called before any calling the apply method.

+#### Parameters

+`loglevel` - the root logger, imported from loglevel package

 #### `apply(logger, options)`

 This method applies the plugin to the logger.
+Before using this method, the `reg` method must be called, otherwise a warning will be logged. **From the next release, the call apply before reg will throw an error.**

 #### Parameters